RumpelstiltskinRSS comes in three flavours: the free browser version and the paid iOS and Android apps. Each has its pros and cons.

 The Android app:

-😋 is inexpensive;😋 runs on any device with Android 3.2 or later;😡 currently has only 1 sound option;😋 doesn't have known instabilities;😋 runs 'in the background'.
+😋 is inexpensive;😋 runs on any device with Android 4.0 or later;😋 gives you a lot of sounds to choose from;😋 doesn't have known instabilities;😋 runs 'in the background'.

 If you insist that the tool keeps running no matter what, you're best off with the Android app, since it 'runs in the background', or rather does a little trick that results in the same user experience.
 This means you can keep using your device for any other purpose without accidentally stopping RumpelstiltskinRSS from checking for jobs.

 If you own an iPad or iPhone, the iOS app is the obvious alternative.
 However, due to limitations set by Apple, it can not run in the background.
 Whenever you use your device for something else, you have to manually activate RumpelstiltskinRSS again afterwards.
 But at least you can allow the device to go to sleep without interrupting the process.
 Thus, you can optimize your chances to grab a job by simply carrying your iOS device with you throughout the day.

 If you are near your desktop most of the day, you may find the free browser version meets your needs.
 Beware, though, that it has several limitations (which is why it's free).
 For example, while the iOS and Android app recover automatically from error conditions, e.g. due to tight memory or an intermittent internet connection, the browser version may stop without notice.

 You may also want to take the notification options into account, notably the sound alert.
 The browser version has just 1 sound option, which you may or may not like.
 The iOS and Android apps have many different sounds you can choose from.
 Most likely there is one that matches your taste.